TheCalculatorsHub

 Below 2.00Academic ProbationRisk of suspension; financial aid review

-Graduate school admissions typically require a minimum cumulative GPA of 3.0, with competitive programmes at research universities expecting 3.5 or above.
-If you are planning to apply to professional schools, use our final grade calculator to work out exactly what grade you need in your remaining courses to hit a target GPA.
-For students sitting AP exams, our AP Calc BC score calculator shows how AP exam results translate into college credit that can affect your academic standing from day one.
+Graduate admissions typically require a minimum cumulative GPA of 3.0, with competitive research-university programmes expecting 3.5 or above.
+Our Final Grade Calculator works out exactly what score you need in remaining courses to hit a target GPA.

 Accuracy and Limitations